FrederikHennecke/DeepLearning4NLP/README.md

 #### GradVac

 GradVac stands for Gradient Vaccine which was originally proposed by Z. Wang, et al. ([GRADIENT VACCINE: INVESTIGATING AND IMPROVING MULTI-TASK OPTIMIZATION IN MASSIVELY MULTILINGUAL MODELS](https://arxiv.org/pdf/2010.05874)).
 This technique was developed to mitigate the negative effects of conflict gradients in multitask-training.
-It works the same as Pcgrad, but involoves a process of first clipping the gradients before aligning them, which adds computational overhead, however it is still efficient and scalable to large models and corpora.
+It works the same as Pcgrad, but involves a process of first clipping the gradients before aligning them, which adds computational overhead, however it is still efficient and scalable to large models and corpora.

-##### Exprimental results
+##### Experimental results

 It achieved relatively comparable results to Pcgrad, additionally it performed better on the SST task.